nanxstats/ssw-r/README.md

 ```

 The next time you open the project, the correct Python path and library path should be already set.
 For more technical details, see [reticulate Python version configuration](https://rstudio.github.io/reticulate/articles/versions.html).

+## Acknowledgements

+ssw-r is built upon the work of two outstanding projects:

+1. [SSW](https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library) - Original C implementation.
+Author: Mengyao Zhao
+1. [ssw-py](https://pypi.org/project/ssw-py/) - Python binding for SSW.
+Author: Nick Conway

+We extend our sincere gratitude to Mengyao Zhao for developing the original
+SSW library and to Nick Conway for maintaining the ssw-py package.
+Their work forms the foundation of ssw-r.
+While ssw-r does not directly incorporate code from these projects,
+it serves as an R interface to their functionality.
+We encourage users to
+visit the original repositories for more information about the underlying
+implementation and to consider citing these works in publications that use ssw-r.

 ## License